hebench/frontend/docsrc/examples/backend_tutorials/backend_tutorial_impl.md

 For this benchmark example we will be implementing the vector element-wise addition test which is detailed on @ref elementwise_add .
 Each workload has a detailed description page which provides all information on the number, format and layout of the parameters.
 A detailed description of the benchmarks algorithm and how each of the previously described parameters are used.
 And finally the expected format and data layout of the benchmark results.

-All the methods that will be called from Test harness should receive validated inputs; however, it is a good idea to validate those inputs in the case where we are using incompatible versions between Test harness and our back-end, or any other errors occur.
+All the methods that will be called from Test Harness should receive validated inputs; however, it is a good idea to validate those inputs in the case where we are using incompatible versions between Test Harness and our back-end, or any other errors occur.
 For clarity, though, most validation will be omited in this tutorial.

 ## Steps